Cars, bacon, men's clothing: main drivers of US inflation in 2021 - ExBulletin

 Cars, bacon, men’s clothing: main drivers of US inflation in 2021

-Food costs, which account for about 14% of the Consumer Price Index, jumped 6% in December from a year earlier, led by meats such as bacon, up nearly 19 %.
+Food costs, which account for about 14 percent of the consumer price index, jumped 6 percent in December from a year earlier, led by meats like bacon, up nearly 19 percent.

 The surge in car prices last year was a by-product of component shortages that plagued automakers around the world.
-New and old motor vehicles, weighing more than 8% in the CPI index, jumped a record 20.9% last month.
+New and old motor vehicles, weighing more than 8 percent in the CPI index, jumped a record 20.9 percent last month.

-And as the Covid-19 variants continued to hamper supply chains, the cost of some furniture and kitchenware rose at a record high for Americans – many of whom are still spending significantly more time on the home than before the pandemic.
+And as COVID-19 variants continued to hamper supply chains, the cost of some furniture and kitchenware rose at record levels for Americans – many of whom are still spending significantly more time on the home than before the pandemic.

 Millions of people have returned to the office as well, although the omicron variant in December led many employers to backtrack on their plans to return to the office.
 This may explain the surge in clothing prices – inflation in men’s clothing is at an all time high.

-Rents rose 4.2% last month, the highest since February 2007.
+Rents rose 4.2 percent last month, the highest since February 2007.
 Economists expect rents, unlike many other prices, to accelerate this year.

 Sources